-Let‘s just say that my formative years were turbulent and by the time the ominous spectre of 2012 arrived with it’s Mayan doomsday predictions in tow, I was well and truly fucked up.
+So, Let‘s just say that my formative years were turbulent and by the time the ominous spectre of 2012 arrived with it’s Mayan doomsday predictions in tow, I was pretty messed up..

 I was in a bad relationship, living from hand to mouth every day, trying to raise a baby and working for a bad cut with a long commute.
 I tried to get professional counselling but I was told that there was a 9 month wait before I could see anyone and I just sank down and down.
 Unfortunately for me, I was too good at masking after a lifetime of practice and I felt ashamed to ask for help when I could see that mental health services were so strapped in my home town.
 After all, I was self-sedating and keeping myself busy with opening Joe’s Custom Tattoo Studio, my current studio’s precursor, so I didn’t really let that stuff creep in if I could help it.

 I was desperate for something to give and in winter 2013, it did.
 I found the strength to walk away from a hard relationship that should have ended years before.

 So how does this tie in with finding my unique way to express creativity?

 Well, after being so intensely demanded upon for several years, at first, I didn’t know where to start to try and pick up the pieces.
 I moved back into my Nan and Gramps’ spare bedroom and dived wholeheartedly into my artwork and getting out into the world to broaden my experience and bring some new energy into the shop.